 - TERN provides foundational data and information products useful to researchers.

 - TERN’s activities will support researchers’ priorities for fundamental ecosystem science and thereby the priorities of its funders.

-Ecosystem monitoring is designed to:
+Environmental monitoring and ecological research is designed to:

 - measure parameters operating at vastly differing scales of space and time;

 - enable concurrent assessment at multiple scales; and

 - support upscaling and downscaling for modelling and prediction

 - TERN’s work is directed towards the long-term task of monitoring, evaluating, modelling and predicting the status and trajectory of Australia’s ecosystems.